Youth Development Specialist

 • Full fluency in English

-• At least intermediate Spanish proficiency to manage behavior, deliver instructions, and communicate with families
+• At least intermediate Spanish proficiency for managing behavior, issuing instructions, and engaging with families

-• Experience actively managing and engaging groups of 10–15+ young children (not limited to supervision)
+• Demonstrated experience actively leading and engaging groups of 10–15+ young children (beyond passive supervision)

-• Exposure to structured goal-setting or progress targets with children
+• Background in structured goal-setting or tracking progress metrics with children

 • Willing to work in person in Dorado, Puerto Rico